 Today, you'll be picked up bright and early in the morning and driven through Iceland's west coast to the mysterious Snæfellsnes Peninsula.
 It is here where you'll find legendary glaciers, dramatic cliffs, charming villages, and 'the mountain like an arrowhead'.

-The first stop of the day is at the hamlet Arnarstapi where you can hike along the jagged shoreline to the massive rock arch, Gatklettur, and the even bigger Lóndrangar cliffs.
+The day's first stop is at the hamlet Arnarstapi where you can hike along the jagged shoreline to the massive rock arch, Gatklettur, and the even bigger Lóndrangar cliffs.

-In the summer, the area is teeming with birds but the winters, however, provide it with a beautiful contrasting scene of white snow and dark cliffs.
+In the summer, the area is teeming with birds, but the winters provide it with a beautiful contrasting scene of white snow and dark cliffs.

-From there, you’ll travel through a maze of lava formation until you get to the black pebble beach of Djúpalónssandur.
-Here, you can find four large stones that in days gone past were used to measure the strength of Icelandic fishermen.
+From there, you'll travel through a maze of lava formation until you get to the black pebble beach of Djúpalónssandur.
+Here, you can find four large stones that were used to measure the strength of Icelandic fishermen in days gone past.
 See how you would measure up.

 You will then continue on your journey with the ever-present Snæfellsjökull glacier looming over you.
 The glacier served as the entryway to the subterranean trip in Jules Verne's classic sci-fi novel 'A Journey to the Centre of the Earth'.
 However, you will be visiting another location straight out of the pages of a fantasy novel: the mountain shaped like an arrowhead, Kirkjufell.

-Kirkjufell was used as a landmark beyond the Wall and was first described by the Hound in a fire vision.
+In Game of Thrones, Kirkjufell was used as a landmark Beyond the Wall and was first described by the Hound in a fire vision.
 You will have plenty of chances to photograph this picturesque mountain as well as the nearby waterfall before you hop back on the bus and return to your accommodations in Reykjavík.

-The first stop you will make today is at Goðafoss, the ‘Waterfall of the Gods’.
-Your guide will you tell you the legend on how this beautiful cascade got its name, as well as show you where you can snap the perfect photo of the falls.
+The first stop you will make today is at Goðafoss, the 'Waterfall of the Gods'.
+Your guide will tell you the legend on how this beautiful cascade got its name and show you where you can snap the perfect photo of the falls.

-Then it is off to the Lake Mývatn area where you will see the pseudocraters of Skútustaðagígar which lie scattered around the lake.
-The whole region was formed in an eruption some 2,000 years ago which resulted in the strange and otherworldly landscapes around Mývatn.
+Then it is off to the Lake Mývatn area where you will see the pseudocraters of Skútustaðagígar, which lie scattered around the lake.
+The whole region was formed in an eruption some 2,000 years ago, resulting in the strange and otherworldly landscapes around Mývatn.

-From there you’ll move to the lava field of Dimmuborgir where you’ll find stacks of black lava rocks, caves and perhaps the Wildling leader Mance Rayder’s camp.
-From there you’ll move to Grjótagjá, a cave with a beautiful, blue hot spring inside.
-This you might recognise as Jon Snow and Ygritte's romantic hideaway.
+From there, you'll move to the lava field of Dimmuborgir, where you'll find stacks of black lava rocks, caves, and perhaps the Wildling leader Mance Rayder's camp.
+From there, you'll move to Grjótagjá, a cave with a beautiful, blue hot spring inside.
+You might recognize it as Jon Snow and Ygritte's romantic hideaway.

 If you wish, you'll end the tour by relaxing in the warm waters of the famed Mývatn Nature Baths.
 It is the perfect way to unwind after days of exploring Iceland and Westeros before returning to Reykjavík in the evening.

 For your overnight stay on the south coast, it is recommended that you pack lightly.
-If you wish to repack to a smaller suitcase or backpack before your journey, a luggage storage will be available to you.
+If you wish to repack a smaller suitcase or backpack before your journey, luggage storage will be available.

 Note that Icelandic roads and pavements can be slippery in the wintertime.
 We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers.
 The covers can be purchased in most supermarkets and gas stations around the country.